npeter/ioBroker.apsystems-ecu/README.md

 <br>
 <br>

-## Functions
+## Functions overview

 * Implementation of all (known) command group 11 services
   * *GetSystemInfo*, *GetRealTimeData*, *GetInverterData*, *GetPowerOfDay*, *GetEnergyOfWeekMonthYear*
-  * Extraction and storing of all data offered by the services
+  * Decoding and storing of all data offered by these services
 <br>
 <br>
 * Cyclic request of realtime services *GetSystemInfo*, *GetRealTimeData* and *GetInverterSignalLevel*
   * Start/Stop of cyclic service execution by user
     * *cmd_start_stop*=true/false
-  * Cyclic requests are disabled between sunset and sunrise
+  * Cyclic requests are automatically disabled between sunset and sunrise
     * Longitude and latitude from system configuration used
 <br>
 <br>
-* Calling of *GetPowerOfDay* service
+* Calling *GetPowerOfDay* service by command
   * Selectable day *power_of_day_date* for power data
-  * Request once at adapter start
+  * Once requested at adapter start
-  * Request by user
+  * Request by user command
     * *cmd_power_of_day*=true
     * *power_of_day_date* changed
 <br>
 <br>
-* Calling of *GetEnergyOfWeekMonthYear* service
+* Calling *GetEnergyOfWeekMonthYear* service by command
-  * Once at adapter start
+  * Once requested at adapter start
-  * Request by user
+  * Request by user command
     * *cmd_energy_of_week*=true
     * *cmd_energy_of_month*=true
     * *cmd_energy_of_year*=true